How We Hire Superstar Employees in the Philippines

 Though it does sound a little too good to be true, my staff told me that they are happy with the work environment and the employee compensation package.
 And these two factors make it easy for them to rave about the company to their circle of friends.

 It’s incredible how the referral system has worked.
-For example, one awesome team member, Ren, referred at least a 2 new staff before she even joined our business.
+For example, one awesome team member, Ren, referred at least 2 new staff before she even joined our business.
 And then as a result of both Ren and those 2 new staff, they referred another 6 staff.

 Isn’t that touching?!